Tac321/Stewart-Platform/README.md

 <img src="https://github.com/Tac321/Stewart-Platform/blob/master/Images/LegExcursionsExtrimumExcursionTestTrajectory_10_10_2018.jpg" width="700" />

 A Processing code version of the Stewart platform is attached.
-This algorithm acts to track a rolling ball to a user defined position of the platform plate.
+This algorithm acts to track a rolling ball to a user defined position on the platform plate.
 Note: The ball model is not an exact nonlinear model of a sphere, this higher fidelity is to be added later.

 <img src="https://github.com/Tac321/Stewart-Platform/blob/master/Images/StewartMotionCue.gif" width="700" />

-## How to run
-Open "SURVICE_Stewart_Platform.pde"  and run the file such that...

-## MPCC
-Simulation environment of the Model Predictive Contouring Controller (MPCC) for Autonomous Racing developed by the Automatic Control Lab (IfA) at ETH Zurich.

-# Note
-Code developed originally by Dr. Alex Liniger et al. My repository only uses an alternative to Quadprog(), (Quadratic Problem optimization solver) .
-My QP solver was coded from scratch.

 ## How to run